ErpNetDocs/tech/modules/logistics/wms/how-to/initial-availability.md

 ## Review and edit the results

-The next step in entering the availabilities is executing the warehouse order and the information in its lines.

 When you open the definition of the created order/s, you can review and edit the results of the previous function i.e. the warehouse order lines.